wandelbotsgmbh/nova-nextjs-template/README.md

-# Boilerplate NextJS
+# NOVA Next.js app template

-This boilerplate can be generated with the [CLI](https://portal.wandelbots.io/en/download) and running `cli app create myapp`.
+This boilerplate can be generated with the [NOVA CLI](https://portal.wandelbots.io/en/download) and running `nova app create myapp`.

 The generated boilerplate is a [NextJS](https://nextjs.org/) app which gives the user the skeleton to start a new robot application.